schmartmann/datadog_writing_test/readme.md

 ### Step 3: Creating a Migration File

-Next, we will create a migration file, to add our new table to our database.
+Next, we will create a migration file to add our new table to our database.

 Run `$ rake db:create_migration NAME=<migration_name>`, and rake will automatically generate a migration file in `db/migrate`.